 If kept indoors or planted in free-draining soil, Alocasia brisbanensis should be watered regularly to prevent the root ball from drying out.
 In nature, these plants require humidity and evenly moist soil, so your aim as their carer is to provide an environment as close to that as possible.

 Their large leaves are designed to capture water and channel it to their roots, so one big drink, once every 3-4 weeks is enough to keep them going even in dry shade.

 In colder parts of Australia where it can freeze in winter, it’s advised to cut back stems to 3-4 inches above the soil level, then wrap the crown in fleece to protect it from frost.

 New leaves grow quickly in spring when the ground temperatures rise.
 Here is a comprehensive guide on how to prune Australian natives.

 Cunjevoi Pests and Diseases to Look Out For

 Alocasia brisbanensis are very resistant to pests and even in Sydney, where temperatures are more conducive to pests, they tend to steer clear of these flavourless plants.

 But Alocasia has no particular resistance to pests like aphids or mealybugs, so it's still worth keeping an eye on its leaves occasionally in case an infestation appears.

-Spider mites are the most common pest on Alocasia, and even with brisbanensis they can make their home happily on the leaves, making the most of the chlorophyll that gives leaves their lustre and colour.
+Spider mites are the most common pest on Alocasia, and even with A. brisbanensis they can make their home happily on the leaves, making the most of the chlorophyll that gives leaves their lustre and colour.